asmat72/nodejs-demo-app/README.md

 ## 📌 Notes
 - Specific steps may vary depending on your application and deployment environment.
-- Review and adapt the `azure-pipelines.yml` file to match your setup.
+- Review and adapt the `AWS Docker` file to match your setup.